spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

 ### Error: job assignment failed: the following inputs are missing

 This error can occur even if the outputs are already in your state file and also showing under the Outputs tab for the stack in the UI.
-For the dependencies to be recognized they would need to have been part of a tracked run with an apply phase.
+For the dependencies to be recognized the outputs would need to have been part of a tracked run with an apply phase.

 ### Error: argument list too long